jredondo/spring-integration-producer-consumer/README.md

+# Boilerplate for a Complex Event Processing pipeline using Flink and Spring Integration

-# Simple Producer/CEP/Consumer implementation using Spring Integration.
+Simple Producer -> Flink CEP -> Consumer implementation using [Flink](https://flink.apache.org/) and [Spring Integration](https://docs.spring.io/spring-integration/reference/html/overview.html).

 This is a step forward on the [Simple Producer/Consumer implementation using Spring Integration](https://github.com/jredondo/spring-integration-producer-consumer).

-Basically, a [Complex Event Processor](https://en.wikipedia.org/wiki/Complex_event_processing) process (or simple CEP) has been inserted between the originals producer and consumer processes.
+Basically, a [Complex Event Processor](https://en.wikipedia.org/wiki/Complex_event_processing) (or simply a CEP), implemented with [Flink](https://flink.apache.org/), has been inserted between the producer and consumer processes.
-Producer and consumer code remain untouched, so it keeps being a clean implementation using [Spring Integration](https://docs.spring.io/spring-integration/reference/html/overview.html).
+Producer and consumer code remain untouched, so they keep being a lean implementation using [Spring Integration](https://docs.spring.io/spring-integration/reference/html/overview.html).
-For the scope of this repository's experiments, only Kafka integration is used.
+For the scope of this repository's experiments, Kafka integration is used between Producer, CEP and Consumer.

-The main purpose is to offer and simple implementation suitable as the starting point for testing the "statefulness" of stream processing using Flink and Kafka.
+The main purpose is to offer a simple implementation suitable as the starting point for testing the "statefulness" of clustered stream processing using Flink and Kafka.

-The Flink CEP implementation is under cep/ directory.
+The CEP implementation is under cep/ directory.

 #### Docker Swarm: